Skip to main content

 ex:child3 rdf:type ex:Child .

 As you can see, RDF is perfectly capable of expressing one-to-many relations.
-Now imagine that you want to use the Interoperability layer to exchange information about parents and their children.
-For this you need to let the Interoperability layer know that you can participate in data exchanges about parents and their children.
+Now imagine that you want to use the Knowledge Engine to exchange information about parents and their children.
+For this you need to let the Knowledge Engine know that you can participate in data exchanges about parents and their children.
 You do this using a graph pattern (and for example an AnswerKnowledgeInteraction).
 Let's take the following graph pattern:

 ?parent rdf:type ex:Parent .